 Furthermore, Wakhi people are surprisingly open compared to Pashtuns and other ethnicities in Afghanistan.
 They predominantly adhere to Ismaili Shia Islam, which is perhaps the most liberal branch of Islam.
 You are likely to see many women unveiled and given its isolation, I don’t think this has changed much since the Taliban came back to power.

-In order to secure your spot on the tour, we require a deposit.
-All details will be shared upon booking your spot.
+To secure your spot on the tour, we require a deposit.

 Get a quote here to claim your discount

-Please refer to our Terms & Conditions.
+Please check our General Conditions.